vinduhl/mini-birds-mongoose/PART-I-README.md

 * Set `confirmed` to `false` by default.

 Now, define a model for your schema, and add it to the file's exports.

+Finally, declare a var for your Sighting model in `server.js`.

 ## Step 7: Upgrade 'POST' endpoint to record a sighting